babinkos/docker-gen/README.md

 Docker-gen can be bundled inside of a container along-side applications.

-[jwilder/nginx-proxy](https://index.docker.io/u/jwilder/nginx-proxy/) trusted build is an example of running docker-gen within a container along-side nginx.
+[k0s2018/test-nextcloud:nginx-proxy](https://index.docker.io/u/k0s2018/test-nextcloud/) trusted build is an example of running docker-gen within a container along-side nginx.
+Release built with patches to support AWS ECS.

 [jwilder/docker-register](https://github.com/jwilder/docker-register) is an example of running docker-gen within a container to do service registration with etcd.